Arizona Christian Firestorm football

 The Arizona Christian Firestorm football team is the intercollegiate football team of Arizona Christian University (ACU).
 The Firestorm are part of the National Association of Intercollegiate Athletics (NAIA).
 The Firestorm won the CSFL Championship in their first two seasons competing in the conference.
-As of November 12, 2016, the Firestorm have an all-time record of 15–13.
+The Firestorm won another two championships in the Sooner Athletic Conference in 2020/21 (split season because of COVID-19) and 2022.
 The team's motto is "Roll Storm."

 History

-The Inaugural Season (2014)
+Inaugural season (2014)

-On September 14, 2013, ACU President Len Munsil announced that the team would begin play in the NAIA the following season.
+On September 14, 2013, Arizona Christian president Len Munsil announced that the team would begin play in the NAIA the following season.
 A national search was started for the team's first head coach, and received over 100 applicants.
-On December 19, 2013 the university announced that Donnie Yantis would be ACU's first head football coach.
+On December 19, 2013, the university announced that Donnie Yantis would be ACU's first head football coach.
 The team played a non-conference schedule during the season and ended up going 2–7 on the season.

-CSFL Champions (2015)
+CSFL champion (2015)

-After starting 0–3 in non-conference, the Firestorm went on to win their next 6 games and capture the CSFL Championship.
+After starting 0–3 in non-conference play, the Firestorm won their next six games and captured the Central States Football League (CSFL) championship.
 The team surprised many, especially after starting so slow in non-conference play.
-The team finished the season ranked #22 in the nation, just missing out on the playoffs.
+The team finished the season ranked No. 22 in the nation, just missing out on the playoffs.

 The Jeff Bowen era (2016–present)

-During the off-season, Head Coach Donnie Yantis took a job with Arizona State Sun Devils football.
-Assistant Head Coach Jeff Bowen was promoted to head coach of the program.
-The 2016 season showed similar results to the 2015 campaign, with the team finishing undefeated in conference play and 7–3 overall and winning their second consecutive CSFL Championship.
-The team again finished the season ranked #22 in the nation.
-Punter Derek Brush became the first NAIA All-American in the program's three year history.
-In November 2016, the CSFL coaches named Gerrit Groenewold the Offensive Player of Year, Johnathon Parks as Newcomer of the Year, Derek Brush as Special Teams Player of the Year and Jeff Bowen as Head Coach of the Year.
+After the 2015 season, Yantis took a job with Arizona State.
+Assistant head coach Jeff Bowen was promoted to head coach of the program.
+The 2016 season showed similar results to the 2015 campaign, with the team finishing undefeated in conference play and 7–3 overall and winning their second consecutive CSFL championship.
+The team again finished the season ranked No. 22 in the nation.
+Punter Derek Brush became the first NAIA All-American in the program's history.
+In November 2016, the CSFL coaches named Gerrit Groenewold Offensive Player of Year, Johnathon Parks as Newcomer of the Year, Brush as Special Teams Player of the Year, and Bowen as Head Coach of the Year.

+Arizona Christian was one of the few schools to play a double season in the 2020-21 academic year, playing a non-conference schedule in Fall 2020 and a conference schedule in Spring 2021, after its conference postponed their season to spring due to the Covid-19 Pandemic.

+Kicker Manny Higuera would earn national attention for his kicking work with the Firestorm and would later go professional as a member of the Washington Wolfpack of Arena Football One.

-Head coaches
+Head coaching history

-In their history, the ACU Firestorm have had 2 head coaches.
+The Arizona Christian has had two head coaches.